callstack/react-native-builder-bob/docs/pages/esm.md

 }
 ```

-The `"esm": true` option enables ESM-compatible output.
-Here's what it does:

-- It adds the `.js` extension to the import statements in the generated files.
+The `"esm": true` option enables ESM-compatible output by adding the `.js` extension to the import statements in the generated files.
-- It creates a `package.json` file in the output directory with the content: `{ "type": "module" }`

-In addition, it's necessary to specify `"moduleResolution": "Bundler"` in your `tsconfig.json` file:
+It's recommended to specify `"moduleResolution": "Bundler"` in your `tsconfig.json` file as well:

 ```json
 {